Concurrent spin squeezing and light squeezing in an atomic ensemble: 1. Basic Theory

-where $\hat{\Phi}(z, t)$ represents photon flux per unit length, and $\hat{S}_{\pm} = \hat{S}_y \pm i\hat{S}_z$ are raising and lowering operators for light, which convert left-circularly-polarized $\sigma^-$ photons into right-circularly-polarized $\sigma^+$ photons or vice versa, and $\hat{j}_{\pm} = \hat{j}_y \pm i\hat{j}_z$ are the raising and lowering operators for the atoms. $A = 7~\mathrm{mm}\times 7~\mathrm{mm}$ denotes the cross-section area of the beam and $L = 20~\mathrm{mm}$ represents the length of the cell in our experiment. $\rho$ is the atomic density, $\hbar$ is the Plank constant, $c$ is the speed of light, and hereafter we take $\hbar = c = 1$. $\lambda = 780~\mathrm{nm}$ and $\Gamma = 2\pi \times 6.07~\mathrm{MHz}$ are the wavelength of the probe light and decay rate of the excited state, respectively.
-The first scalar term of the Hamiltonian (\ref{eq_Hint}) will cause a DC stark shift for all ground state sub-levels, which can be neglected in the following calculation.
-The second vector term causes a Faraday rotation of the Stokes vector $\mathbf{S}$ and the spin vector $\mathbf{J}$ around the $z$ axis, with which one may realize quantum non-demolition (QND) measurement of spin variables \cite{NP23, Nature.581.7807}.
-In the third tensor part, the photon flux $\hat{\Phi}(z, t)$ can be treated as a $c$-number, and the quadratic term $\hat j_z^2$ is induced by the second order Stark shift, leading to an effect known as one-axis twisting (OAT) evolution of the single spin, which enables the production of spin squeezing \cite{PhysRevA.47.5138}.
+where $\hat{\Phi}(z, t)$ represents photon flux, and $\hat{S}_{\pm} = \hat{S}_y \pm i\hat{S}_z$ are raising and lowering operators for light, which convert left-circularly-polarized $\sigma^-$ photons into right-circularly-polarized $\sigma^+$ photons or vice versa, and $\hat{j}_{\pm} = \hat{j}_y \pm i\hat{j}_z$ are the raising and lowering operators for the atoms. $A = 7~\mathrm{mm}\times 7~\mathrm{mm}$ denotes the cross-section area of the laser beam and $L = 20~\mathrm{mm}$ represents the length of the cell in our experiment. $\rho$ is the atomic density, $\hbar$ is the Plank constant, $c$ is the speed of light, and hereafter we take $\hbar = c = 1$. $\lambda = 780~\mathrm{nm}$ and $\Gamma = 2\pi \times 6.07~\mathrm{MHz}$ are the wavelength of the probe light and decay rate of the excited state, respectively.
+Here we neglect the structure of the laser beam profile and the Doppler broadening effect for simplicity.
+The first scalar term of the Hamiltonian (\ref{eq_Hint}) causes DC stark shift for all ground state sub-levels, which can be neglected in the following calculation.
+The second vector term causes a rotation of the Stokes vector $\mathbf{S}$ and the spin vector $\mathbf{J}$ around the $z$ axis, with which one may realize quantum non-demolition (QND) measurement of spin variables \cite{NP23, Nature.581.7807}.
+The third term is the tensor part, where the photon flux $\hat{\Phi}(z, t)$ can be treated as a $c$-number, and the quadratic term $\hat j_z^2$ is induced by the second order Stark shift, leading to an effect known as one-axis twisting (OAT) evolution of the single spin, which enables squeezing of the internal spin \cite{PhysRevA.47.5138}.
 The $\hat S_-\hat j_+^2$ term can flip a $\sigma^+$ photon into a $\sigma^-$ photon, and, at the same time, the atomic angular momentum along $z$ is raised by an amount of $2\hbar$.
 The interaction coefficients $a_0$, $a_1$ and $a_2$ are given by \cite{BrainPHD}

 where $\Delta_{13}= 2\pi \times 423.60~\text{MHz}$ and $\Delta_{23}= 2\pi \times 266.65~\text{MHz}$ are the energy splitting between sublevels $|F'=1\rangle$ and $|F'=3\rangle$ and between the sublevels $|F'=2\rangle$ and $|F'=3\rangle$ of the excited state $5^2\mathrm{P}_{3/2}$, respectively. $\Delta$ is the detuning of the probe light from the transition $5^{2}\mathrm{S}_{1/2},F=2 \rightarrow 5^{2}\mathrm{P}_{3/2},F'=3$.
 It is red detuning when $\Delta>0$ and blue detuning when $\Delta<0$.
 Here we choose the red detuning to implement the spin squeezing, and the reason for this choice will be given in the following paragraphs.